ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 ## Diablo II Automation Progression

-I got to make a ton of automation tools for this game:
+I happily made a few automation tools for this game:

  * started with [AutoIt](http://autoitscript.com) bots that moved based on the pixels on the screen